 joined the Military Lands and Cantonment Service as Superintendent Grade I in 1963 as a direct recruit and was promoted to Group 'B' post on ad hoc basis with effect from 11.10.71 for a period of six months.

 His promotion was approved by the DPC and his appointment continued.
-In 1983, on the recommendations of the DPC he was appointed ~~to~~ the Junior Time Scale as Assistant Military Estate Officer.
-He continued to function in the Junior Time Scale of Group 'A' right from 21.5.81.
-Having been appointed to Group 'B' Service on 11.10.71 under the rules, according to him, he became eligible for regular promotion to the Junior Time Scale of Group 'A' post, from 10.10.74.
+In 1983, on the recommendations of the DPC he was appointed to the Junior Time continued to function in the Junior Time Scale of Group 'A' right from 21.5.81.
+Having been appointed to Group 'B' Service on 11.10.71 under the rules, according to him, he became eligible for regular promotion from the Junior Time Scale of Group 'A'